iLib-js/ilib-lint/README.md

   be any of:
     * locales (Array of strings) - a set of locales that override the global locales list
-    * rules - (Object) a set of rules to use with this set of files.
+    * rules - (Object) names a set of rules to use with this set of files.
       Each rule name maps either to a boolean (true means turn it on, and false means off) or to a string or object that gives options for the rule.
 (Each rule can be different)